Quantum Mechanics in a New Light: Manifestation

-To begin with, since the manifestation of the world includes the manifestation of both space and time, we cannot conceive of it as a process that takes place in space and time.
+Since it is necessary to distinguish between (i)~properties that only exist if and when they are measured and (ii)~measurement-independent properties that are capable of indicating outcomes, the distinction between a classical or macroscopic domain and a non-classical or quantum domain is amply justified.
+But how can we understand the relation between the two domains, beyond the linguistic necessity of speaking about the quantum domain in terms of correlations between macroscopic events, which was stressed by \citet{Bohr1934}?
+The answer I propose is that the distinction between the two domains is essentially a distinction between the \emph{manifested world} and its \emph{manifestation}.

+Atoms and subatomic particles must in some way be responsible for the existence of the objects that populate the familiar world of everyday experience.
+But since the kinematical properties of microphysical objects---their positions, momenta, energies, etc.---only exist if and when they are indicated by the behavior of macroscopic objects, they cannot play the role of interacting constituent parts.
+Macroscopic objects cannot be said to be \emph{made of} microphysical ones. \footnote{When physicists reflect on the motives for their research, they nonetheless often claim (especially on TV, in press releases, and in grant applications) that their aim is to discover the elementary building blocks of the universe and the processes by which these interact with each other---a rather schizoid state of affairs.} A broader concept is needed to understand the relation between the two domains, such as the concept of \emph{manifestation}.
+How, then, is this concept to be understood?
+To begin with, since the manifestation of the world includes the manifestation of both space and time, it cannot be conceived as a process that takes place in space and time.
 We keep looking for the origin of the universe at the beginning of time, but this is an error of perspective.
-The origin is Being, intrinsically undifferentiated, co-extensive with space and time yet transcendent of spatial and temporal distinctions.
-The manifestation of the world consists in a transition from the undifferentiated state of Being to a state that allows itself do be described in the classical language of interacting objects and causally related events---a transition from absolute unity to the multiplicity of the manifested world.
-Quantum theory thus reverses the explanatory arrow of common sense and folk physics (a.k.a.\ classical physics): instead of trying to explain wholes in terms of interacting parts, it shows how the multiplicity of the world emerges from the unity of Being.
+I propose to identify the origin of the universe with the Being that was introduced in the previous section, a Being intrinsically undifferentiated, transcendent of spatial and temporal distinctions.
+And I propose to look upon the manifestation of the world as a transition from the undifferentiated state of Being to a state that allows itself to be described in the classical language of interacting objects and causally related events---a transition from absolute unity to the multiplicity of the macroworld.
+If there is a metaphysical message that quantum mechanics is trying to convey to us, it concerns, I maintain, this transition.
+The theory thereby reverses the explanatory arrow of common sense and folk physics (a.k.a. classical physics): instead of attempting to explain wholes in terms of interacting parts, it suggests how the multiplicity of the world emerges from an intrinsically undifferentiated Being.